cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 * SundaeLabs has made good progress on their [offline mode PR](https://github.com/input-output-hk/hydra/pull/1118) which should hit the main branch soon,
-* TxPipe has been collaborating with IOG's Creative Engineering team to build _Cardaminal_, a command-line wallet, and demonstrated it during the monthly review meeting.
+* TxPipe has been collaborating with IOG's creative engineering team to build _Cardaminal_, a command-line wallet, and demonstrated it during the monthly review meeting.
 Cardaminal is built in Rust, leveraging [Pallas](https://github.com/txpipe/pallas) libraries, and